Curriculum

 In addition to acquiring skills and knowledge we aim to help the children to grow in confidence and maturity so that they can enter secondary school, and later, adulthood with the ability to pursue wholeheartedly, academic social and cultural activities.

 We deliver programmes of study that meet the National Curriculum requirements issued by the DfE.
-We follow the new National Curriculum 2014 for the appropriate year groups.
+We follow the National Curriculum 2014 for the appropriate year groups.

-English, Mathematics, Science and foundation subjects: History, Geography, Design and Technology, Art, Music, Physical Education (PE), Information and Communication Technology (ICT) and Religious Education.
+The following core subjects are taught: English, Mathematics, Science and foundation subjects: History, Geography, Design and Technology, Art, Music, Physical Education (PE), Information and Communication Technology (ICT) and Religious Education.

 The teaching of Religious Education is statutory in all schools.
 It is taught as a subject outside the National Curriculum but following the Leicestershire Diocesan Agreed Syllabus.